edogola4/animated-timepiece/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or want to report issues, feel free to submit a pull request or open an issue in the repository.

+## License
+This project currently does not have a specified license.
+You are free to use, modify, and share it as needed.